 - A relational database is a set of tables containing data fitted into predefined categories.

 - Each table contains one or more data categories in columns.

 - Each row contains a unique instance of data for the categories defined by the columns.

-- User can access data from the database without knowing the structure of the database table.
+- The user can access data from the database without knowing the structure of the database table.